 Shai’s dream is to create an elementary school founded on the principles of his all-inclusive approach and methods.
 More generally, he strongly believes that everything he does in life is to fill the gap that has remained in us due to humanity’s extremely limited notion of education.
 Because our schools fail to teach us what life is all about and do not equip us with the much-needed skills and abilities that could actually enable us to cope constructively with life, we are compelled to seek out complementary knowledge.
 However, by the time we reach this type of knowledge, too often our personalities have crystallized to a degree that is quite hard to change.
 This is why one should start learning how to live much earlier!

-Shai’s other great dream is, in a way, similar: he hopes to establish a community life and a retreat center, steeped in extraordinary nature, to manifest and embody this comprehensive teaching of Radical Tantra.
+Shai’s other great dream is, in a way, similar: he hopes to establish a community life and a retreat center, steeped in extraordinary nature, to manifest and embody this comprehensive teaching of Heart of Tantra.